 In accordance with Minnesota Statutes, the District's School Board has elected not to exercise control over the transactions of the extracurricular student activity accounts maintained at various district sites.
 Consequently, the cash receipts and disbursements of the District's extracurricular student activity accounts are reported in a separate set of financial statements, rather than being reported within the District's General Fund.
-We have issued an opinion on these separate financial statements, stating that they fairly present the cash balances and cash receipts and disbursements of these accounts as of and for the year ended June 30, 2017 on the cash basis of accounting.
+We have issued an opinion on these separate financial statements, stating that they fairly present the cash balances and cash receipts and disbursements of these accounts as of and for the year ended June 30, 2018, in accordance with the financial reporting provisions of the Minnesota Department of Education (MDE) (regulatory basis of accounting).
 Our opinion was qualified for a limitation related to the completeness of cash receipts reported.